-Start by peeling and cubing your potatoes.
+Start by peeling and chopping your potatoes.

 Next, add the potatoes to a 4-qt. pot and cover with one inch of cold water.
 Bring to a boil and then reduce the heat to a maintain a simmer.
-Cook until potatoes are fork tender all the way through (approximately 15-20 minutes).
+Cook until potatoes are tender all the way through (approximately 15-20 minutes).

 Be careful not to overcook or the potatoes will become too starchy.
 Drain the potatoes in a colander and then return them to the pot.
 Add garlic-infused olive oil and almond milk.
 Mash with a potato masher until lumps are gone.